Nagendra1997/mesibo-documentation/Flutter_README.md

 - Navigate to the directory holding your Flutter app, and select the android folder inside it.
 Click OK.
 - Open the MainActivity.java file located in the java folder in the Project view.

-Extend your MainActivity Class to implement `Mesibo.ConnectionListener,` and `Mesibo.MessageListener``
+Extend your MainActivity Class to implement `Mesibo.ConnectionListener`, and `Mesibo.MessageListener``

 Next, create a MethodChannel and set a MethodCallHandler inside the onCreate() method.
 Make sure to use the same channel name as was used on the Flutter client side.
 Call your API methods in this Method Channel.